Tunisia President Hails Vote Set To Bolster Power Grab - UrduPoint

 Tunis, (APP - UrduPoint / Pakistan Point News - 26th Jul, 2022 ) :President Kais Saied declared Tuesday that Tunisia was moving "from despair to hope" after a referendum almost certain to approve a new constitution that concentrates nearly all powers in his office.

-But his rivals accused the Saied-controlled electoral board of "fraud" and said his referendum -- which was marked by an official turnout of little more than a quarter of the 9.3 million electorate -- had "failed".
+But his rivals accused the Saied-controlled electoral board of "fraud" and said his referendum -- held on Monday and marked by an official turnout of little more than a quarter of the 9.3 million electorate -- had failed.

+Counting was well under way in the late afternoon, with the first official results due between 7:00 pm and 9:00 pm (1800 GMT to 2000 GMT).

+The independent polling group Sigma Conseil has said that of 7,500 participants questioned in an exit poll, 92-93 percent voted "Yes".

 Monday's vote came a year to the day after the president sacked the government and suspended parliament in a dramatic blow to the only democracy to have emerged from the 2011 Arab Spring uprisings.